 — Additionally, contains an OCI KDE when dot11RSNAOperatingChannelValidationActivated is true on the Authenticator.

-— Additionally, may include a Device ID KDE subject to the conditions at 12.2.12.1 (Device ID mechanism).
+— Additionally, may include a Device ID KDE and optionally a PASN ID KDE subject to the conditions at 12.2.12.1 (Device ID mechanism).

 — Additionally, may include an IRM KDE subject to the conditions in 12.2.12.2 (Identifiable